 Applications must be received by the Tax Assessor by April 1 in the year that the exemption is first granted.
 Applications received after April 1 will not become effective until the following year.

-Christopher A. Huff
+Christopher A. Huff, CMA

 Portland Tax Assessor